 All citations, including datasets, must be capable of being corroborated by the Journal.
 In addition, authors must obtain prior, written permission for the use and publication of any non-public material, including but not limited to quotes or paraphrases from interviews, non-public court documents or records of adjudication, and non-public data.
-The Notes Committee will determine whether such permission is acceptable.
+This proviso is particularly important if your Note is the product of clinical work or a research assistantship.
+The Notes and Comments Committee will determine whether such permission is acceptable.